 Dr. Jennifer Hasler

 Dr. Hasler’s presentation focused on her recent work elucidating a ‘neuromorphic roadmap’.
 She has shown how modern digital computing has hit an efficiency wall of about 10MM AC/s/mW (Million Multiply Accumulates per second per milliwatt) for 32 bit multiply-accumulates.
-She emphasized the importance of co-locating memory and computation, and we at Knowm Inc. of course agree with–so much so that we have proposed uniting the two via AHaH Computing and kT-RAM.
+She emphasized the importance of co-locating memory and computation, and we at Knowm Inc. of course agree with–so much so that we have proposed uniting the two via our technology stack.
 Dr. Hasler brings a great deal of insight and experience to the field of neuromorphic computing, starting with the co-invention of the single-transistor synapse with neuromorphic godfather Carver Mead.

 Dr. Narayan Srinivasa